-- S1 drone string (closest to the keyboard)
+- Drone string, closest to the keyboard

-- S2 melody string (centre)
+- Melody string, in the middle

-- S3 trompette string (closest to the player)
+- Trompette string, closest to the player

 Press any of these buttons, turn the crank and notice how the string sound gets switched on or off.
 An illuminated button means the string is currently switched on.